Layered Chile Relleno Casserole: Low-Carb Tex-Mex Delight

 single serving of baked chili relleno piePin

-Bake at 350˚F for 30-40 minutes until set.
-A knife stuck into the middle should come out clean.
-Let the casserole sit on the counter for at least five to 10 minutes before serving.
+Bake at 350˚F for 30-40 minutes or until the casserole is set.
+Insert a knife into the center; if it comes out clean, it’s ready.
+Allow the casserole to rest on the counter for 5-10 minutes before serving to let the flavors settle and make slicing easier.

-FAQ About Easy Layered and Baked Chile Relleno Casserole
+FAQ About Layered and Baked Chile Relleno Casserole

-Serve with sour cream, cilantro, diced tomatoes, or avocado slices.
-We like refried beans served on the side.
-Fresh, hot tortillas are also good.
+• Serve with sour cream, fresh cilantro, diced tomatoes, or avocado slices.
+Pair it with refried beans or fresh tortillas for a complete meal.

 Chili Relleno PIePin